wso2/docs-is/en/identity-server/next/docs/deploy/security/encrypt-passwords-with-cipher-tool.md

 To encrypt passwords on the WSO2 Identity Server, you can use either asymmetric or symmetric encryption.

 !!! important
+    - It is recommended to [configure a separate keystore](../keystores/configure-keystores/#configure-a-separate-keystore-for-encrypting-data-in-internal-datastores) as the internal keystore to encrypt passwords.
+If the internal keystore is not specified, the primary keystore will be used instead.
-    Symmetric encryption is recommended due to its enhanced security against potential quantum computing threats.
+    - Symmetric encryption is recommended due to its enhanced security against potential quantum computing threats.

 ### Using Symmetric Encryption

-!!! note
-    To support symmetric encryption, an internal keystore of type PKCS12 must be used.
+To support symmetric encryption, an internal keystore of type **PKCS12** must be used.
+Need [add a symmetric secret to a PKCS12 keystore](../keystores/configure-keystores/#add-a-symmetric-secret-to-a-pkcs12-keystore) and set the alias for internal keystore.

-1. To create a PKCS12 keystore with an AES key or add an existing key to the keystore, use the following command.
-If the keystore is not available, new PKCS12 keystore will be created.

-    ```bash
-    keytool -genseckey -alias wso2carbon -keyalg AES -keysize 256 -keystore internal.p12 -storetype pkcs12 -storepass password -keypass password
-    ```

-2. Update the alias to the new alias in the `deployment.toml` file for the internal keystore configuration.

-    ```toml
-    [keystore.internal]
-    file_name = "internal.p12"
-    type = "PKCS12"
-    alias = "wso2carbon"
-    password = "$secret{keystore_password}"
-    key_password = "$secret{keystore_password}"
-    ```

-3. Add the following `[secrets]` configurations at the bottom of the `deployment.toml` file in the `<IS_HOME>/repository/conf/` directory.
+1. Add the following `[secrets]` configurations at the bottom of the `deployment.toml` file in the `<IS_HOME>/repository/conf/` directory.
 Give an alias for the password type followed by the actual password enclosed within square brackets `[]` as shown below.

     ```toml
     [secrets]